-- A Facebook group looks, feels, and functions the same as normal Facebook, but all sharing is done in a private space. - A Twitter hashtag (#topic) categorizes posts, making it easy to search the platform for specific topics or filter out anything not related to a certain category. - A WordPress blog allows for discussion threads that incorporate multimedia, custom designs, and pages of static content. - A Google+ page allows for selective sharing, hiding content from one group while making it visible to others. - YouTube offers a number of ways to embed videos directly onto each social media platform without having to send visitors directly to YouTube's site.
+- A Facebook group looks, feels, and functions the same as normal Facebook, but all sharing is done in a private space. - A Twitter hashtag (#topic) categorizes posts, making it easy to search the platform for specific topics, filter out noise, and stream student submissions. - A WordPress blog allows for discussion threads that incorporate multimedia, custom designs, and pages of static content. - A Google+ page allows for selective sharing, hiding content from one group while making it visible to others.
+Google+ Hangouts allow for live video chats between students and the instructor with minimal tech setup. - YouTube offers a number of ways to embed videos directly onto each social media platforms without having to send visitors directly to YouTube's site.